greg7mdp/gdbf/doc/contributing.md

 ### Before Submitting

 1. **Build and test** - Ensure the code compiles and all tests pass
-2. **Test manually** - Run gf and verify your changes work as expected
+2. **Test manually** - Run gdbf and verify your changes work as expected
 3. **Check for regressions** - Test existing functionality still works
 4. **Follow code style** - Match the existing codebase style